 You draw on your iPad, it shows up on your mac in real time like a mirror through a USB or WiFi connection.

 According to their website, Astropad was built by former Apple Engineers – Founders Matt Ronge and Giovanni Donelli.

 We were inspired by the original Macintosh and early creative apps like MacPaint that opened up new possibilities.
 Our logo is a play on the Dogcow and a testament to the idea of the computer as a “Bicycle for your mind”.

-We met at Apple in 2007 where Matt worked on QuickTime and Giovanni on Mac OS X. As ex-Apple engineers we are using our experience to build professional creative tools that work across your Mac, iPad and iPhone.
+We met at Apple in 2007 where Matt worked on QuickTime and Giovanni on Mac OS X. As ex-Apple engineers, we are using our experience to build professional creative tools that work on your Mac, iPad, and iPhone.
 We have ambitious plans for Astropad but we need your help.

 Features of Astropad